patrickap/docker-restic/README.md

 ...

 - docker exec
-- with user flag to rpevent restic from writing files as root user owner, if happened chown -R restic:restic /dir
+- with --user options to prevent restic from writing files as root user owner, if happened chown -R restic:restic /dir

 ## Restore from Backup